musindoalice-code/Bright-TV-Audience-Analytics/2.Project Planning/business_questions.md

 | Data exploration, quality checks, cleaning, feature engineering, final dataset, EDA, KPIs, business insights | `3.
 Data_Processing/` |
 | Executive summary, dashboard, recommendations | `4.
 Project Presentation/` |

-## Note on run order

-`05_Final_Dataset.sql` must run before `06`, `07`, and `08` — it's the script that
-creates the `FinalDataset` table those three query.
-This was a bug in an earlier draft of the pipeline (the final-assembly script was numbered last, after the scripts that depended on it); the numbering above reflects the corrected order.